-Some interesting CIVILIAN PEOPLE in history who were associated with Wickham Parish.
+Some interesting PEOPLE who were associated with Wickham.

 (Click VIEW for more detail about their lives).

 Born in 1324 near Wickham Village of humble yet honourable parents, William rose to become the most powerful man in England after the King.

 Resident of Wickham.
 Tried, along with Francis de la Motte, at the Old Sessions House in 1784 on a charge of High Treason.

 Sir Henry took rubber seeds from Brazil to Kew from where the Indonesian rubber production industry was founded.
 He is buried in St Nicholas Churchyard.

 |VIEW||ALFRED STUBBINGTON – Market Gardener of Wickham Parish

 Born in 1888, Alfred had a piece published in the Grower’s Gazette in 1949 in which he described the history of Hundred Acres hamlet.

 Last Miller of Wickham.
 Read about him and about earlier millers of Wickham.

 |VIEW||DAME DOROTHY MARY DONALDSON – First Female Mayor of London